 The client object can, and should, be reused.
 Existing connections to hosts will remain alive as long as the client object is kept alive.
 Subsequent commands to the same host(s) will reuse their existing connection and benefit from much faster response times.

 Now one or more commands can be run via the client:

-run_command returns, the command has started executing in parallel.
+run_command returns, the remote commands are already executing in parallel.